type o negative nation

 Practice ended.
 I still had not heard from her.

 I called again.
-The same old bag answered.
-I left another message.
+Her mom answered again.
+I left a message.

 Mark and I looked at one another.
 Time was getting tight, and this had become embarrassing.

 Twenty minutes passed, and I made one final attempt to call her.
 Her mom told me point blank that Morgan wasn't home, and that she wasn't going to be home.
 Her tone was firm, and I felt very foolish.

 Even Mark - who was ordinarily merciless about my bad luck with women - took pity on me.
 It was getting late enough that we were in danger of missing the show, so the decision was made: It was time to hit the road and make the best of the evening.

 The car ride was very quiet.
 I was trying to be a big boy, but this one stung; it wasn't like I wasn't used to being turned down (or worse, stood up).
 But it was totally foreign to me to have a girl agree so enthusiastically to a date, only to bail like this.

 Mark and I parked somewhere down in South East, near where Nationals Stadium currently stands.
 The box office was just about closed by the time we arrived, so we had to do some coaxing to find someone to get Mark his ticket.

 It all worked out though, and we got into the show just as the band was getting ready to take the stage.

 I don't remember the details of this one too well, but I remember that they opened with an abbreviated vamp on Pink Floyd's "On with the Show."
 After a song or two, Peter Steele welcomed the crowd by announcing in near monotone, "We are Type O Negative from Brooklyn, New York.
 We were here a few monts ago at da Nine-Toity Club.
 Dat show sucked.
 Dis show will rule."